JBibu/JBibu/README.md

 ## 💡 About Me

 Sysadmin learning full-stack development through Web Applications Development (DAW) training.
 I enjoy understanding how infrastructure connects with code.
 I like simple, stable tools that just work.
 I use clean configs and practical solutions in my work.
-When I'm not connecting dev and ops, I'm outside getting fresh air.
-Always learning, always building.
+When I'm not connecting dev and ops, I'm outside getting fresh air-

+Always learning.

 <a href="https://www.linkedin.com/in/your-profile-here" target="_blank" rel="noreferrer">More in my LinkedIn</a>